ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 must ensure the risk of these can be minimised.

 The protocol's loop avoidance mechanisms SHOULD NOT use identifiers tied to network topology.
-In particular, any such mechanism should not rely on any FQDN, IP address or identifier tied to a public certificate used or owned by the server.
+In particular such mechanism should not rely on any FQDN, IP address or identifier tied to a public certificate used or owned by the server.
 Servers SHOULD be able to migrate and change any identifier used as stratum topologies or network configuration changes occur.

 An additional identifier mechanism MAY be considered for the purposes of client allow/deny lists, logging and monitoring.
 Such a mechanism, when included, SHOULD